ROI

 Example

-• Standardized migration outputs reduce labor per engagement
+• Reusable migration outputs can cut labor per engagement

-Indicative outcome: lower delivery cost and better project margins
+Indicative outcome: lower delivery cost and better margins

 ROI calculator